Retford F.C.: History

 2019/20 season will see them play in the Northern Counties East League Division One.

+After defeat in the play-off final in 2024/25, Retford FC went on to win the United Counties League Division One title in 2025/26 after a 2-2 draw at their local rivals, Retford United.

 Stadium

 The club moved to The Rail in 2017 after ground sharing with Retford United.

 The ground has been developed over the short time they have been in situ with floodlights installed, an all seater stand and the necessary requirements for ground grading for the Northern Counties East League all met.

 The ground is adjacent to the East Coast Main Line where it can be viewed from the trains passing, and a good vantage point of the ground is from the road bridge on Babworth Road.

 Major developments have taken place over the Summer of 2024 with the changing rooms extended, a new hospitality suite built, new floodlights and upgraded surrounds to the pitch and supporter areas making it one of the best facilities in Retford.